 In order to accept payments for invoices and sessions, you will need to set up at least one payment method within your Studio Manager Dashboard.
 This article will go over how to access your Payment Settings in Studio Manager, and how to connect each of the available payment methods: Stripe, PayPal, Bank Transfer (ACH), and Manual Payment.

 - Manual Payment

-- Enabling New Payment Methods for Past Invoices
+- Activating New Payment Methods in Pre-Existing Invoices and Session Types

 Accessing your Payment Settings Page